princekwusu/Weather_Data_Analysis_Pipeline/README.md

    - `SNOWFLAKE_DATABASE`: Name of the Snowflake database
    - `SNOWFLAKE_SCHEMA`: Name of the Snowflake schema housing the weather data

+4. Terraform Setup:
+           1. Update `terraform.tfvars` with the neccessary credentials for creating the s3 storage and snowflake warehouse.
+           2. Run the following commands one by one:
+             ```bash
+             terraform init
+             terraform validate
+             terraform plan
+             terraform apply
+             ```
-4. Copy and paste the content of `db modelling.sql` into the Snowflake worksheet.
+5. Copy and paste the content of `db modelling.sql` into the Snowflake worksheet.
 Execute the scripts to create all tables and schemas.

-5. Clone the repository:
+6. Clone the repository:
     ```bash
     git clone https://github.com/princekwusu/Weather_Data_Pipeline.git
     ```

-6. Navigate to the directory:
+7. Navigate to the directory:
     ```bash
     cd Weather_Data_Pipeline
     ```

-7. Access `dags/src/.env` to update all the necessary credentials.
+8. Access `dags/src/.env` to update all the necessary credentials.

-8. Install the required packages:
+9. Install the required packages:
     ```bash
     pip install -r requirements.txt
     ```

-9. Start the Airflow container:
+10. Start the Airflow container:
     ```bash
     docker compose up -d
     ```
     Or follow this [link](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html) to see how to get Airflow running on Docker.

-10. Access the webserver at [http://localhost:8080](http://localhost:8080).
+11. Access the webserver at [http://localhost:8080](http://localhost:8080).

-11. Login using the default credentials (Username: `airflow`, Password: `airflow`).
+12. Login using the default credentials (Username: `airflow`, Password: `airflow`).

-12. Trigger the DAG manually.
+13. Trigger the DAG manually.

-13. Monitor the Airflow UI for task execution and check logs for any errors.
+14. Monitor the Airflow UI for task execution and check logs for any errors.

-14. Verify data ingestion in Snowflake tables using SQL queries:
+15. Verify data ingestion in Snowflake tables using SQL queries:
     ```sql
     SELECT * FROM weatherdata.weather.forecast;
     SELECT * FROM weatherdata.weather.historical_forecast;
     ```

-15. Considering the analysis, access `dags/src/analysis.ipynb` to execute the scripts in the cells or adjust the scripts to suite needs.
+16. Considering the analysis, access `dags/src/analysis.ipynb` to execute the scripts in the cells or adjust the scripts to suite needs.